Modules

 Logging

-Logging in NuRadioReco is handled using the standard Python logging interface.
-It uses the fact that loggers can inherit handlers from logger created in parent modules.
+Logging in NuRadioReco is handled using a custom class called NuRadioLogger, which inherits from logging.Logger .
+We use the fact that loggers can inherit handlers from logger created in parent modules.
 To achieve this behaviour, every module file MODULE.py should initialise a logger using

 import logging